 - 1) Identify the various populations that receive coverage in your SNBC service area who experience barriers to health care.
 Describe those barriers. - 2) Describe initiatives you will provide to help improve the experiences for communities that experience barriers and disparities in health care outcomes. - 3) How does the Responder organization establish and maintain processes that are culturally responsive and that support the integration and coordination of an enrollee's primary care, behavioral health, and dental care?
 How do you identify the enrollees that will benefit from further coordination? - 4) Describe steps the Responder organization has taken and/or will commit to taking to reduce implicit, explicit, and institutional bias experienced by people with disabilities.
 How are these actions monitored?
 How will these actions be sustained and/or adjusted in the future? - 5) Describe how the Responder facilitates communication between urban and rural physicians, care managers, mental health providers and other medical services provided by the SNBC plan.
-Include in this response how the Responder connects groups that experience disadvantages to social and other services provided outside the SNBC benefit package. - 6) Describe how the Responder monitors member experience and utilization to ensure that its provider network is sufficient, including long term services and supports.
-Include the Responder's approach to ensuring access to culturally appropriate care and access for groups that experience disadvantages within the MSHO/MSC+ population. - 7) Describe how your organization solicits and/or receives feedback from county staff regarding service delivery, provider networks, and health plan operations for the SNBC and Integrated SNBC population. - Describe how that feedback is used in your organization's operations to improve outcomes for groups that experience disadvantages and support and support county health care activities. - b) Describe how county staff become aware of changes implemented after hearing their concerns or why changes were not made after hearing their concern.

-c) Give an example of a change in their health care system the responder made based on county feedback.
+Include in this response how the Responder connects groups that experience disadvantages to social and other services provided outside the SNBC benefit package. - 6) How does your organization establish and maintain processes that are culturally responsive and that support the integration and coordination of an enrollee's primary care, behavioral health, and dental care?
+How do you identify the enrollees that will benefit from further coordination? - 7) Describe how your organization solicits and/or receives feedback from county staff regarding service delivery, provider networks, and health plan operations for the SNBC and Integrated SNBC population. - a) Describe how that feedback is used in your organization's operations to improve outcomes for groups that experience disadvantages and support and support county health care activities. - b) Describe how county staff become aware of changes implemented after hearing their concerns or why changes were not made after hearing their concern. - c) Give an example of a change in their health care system the responder made based on county feedback.
 Describe how Responder measured the impact of that change.